thanatos/baseunicode/README.rst

 ``baseunicode`` is intended for one-off manual transfers.
-Production stuff should probably use ``base64``, since the output is more recognizable and less susceptible to corruption, or just fine a way to actually transmit raw bytes.
+Production stuff should probably use ``base64``, since the output is more recognizable and less susceptible to corruption, or just find a way to actually transmit raw bytes.

 Format